llvm/clangd-www/design/compile-commands.md

 If no command is available for a header, but a file has been opened that transitively includes it, then that file's command will be used.
-To enable this `TUScheduler` keeps a HeaderIncluderCache to look up the relevant file.
+To enable this [TUScheduler] keeps a `HeaderIncluderCache` to look up the relevant file.

 Otherwise when `compile_commands.json` is used, we'll pick some entry whose filename most closely matches that of the header.
 The idea is that `bar/foo.cc` is likely to include `bar/foo.h` and therefore have a compatible command.
-This is implemented in `InterpolatingCompilationDatabase`.
+This is implemented in [InterpolatingCompilationDatabase].
 As it's purely a filename-based heuristic it occasionally goes wrong.
 It can also provide a decent default command for newly created files the build system doesn't know about yet.

-If a command has been "borrowed" from another file, this is noted when the compile command is logged.
+If a command has been "borrowed" from another file, this is noted when the compile command is logged. (`... with command inferred from foo/bar.cc`).

 #### Fallback commands